Sylhet District: Geography and climate

 Sylhet has a typical Bangladeshi tropical monsoon climate (Köppen Am) bordering on a humid subtropical climate (Cwa) at higher elevations.
 The rainy season starts from April to October and it is so hot and humid with very heavy showers and thunderstorms almost every day, whilst the short dry season starts from November to February and it is very warm and fairly clear.
 Nearly 80% of the annual average rainfall of 4200 mm occurs between May and September.

-The city is located within the region where there are hills and basins which constitute one of the most distinctive regions in Bangladesh.
 The physiography of Sylhet consists mainly of hill soils, encompassing a few large depressions known locally as "beels" which can be mainly classified as oxbow lakes, caused by tectonic subsidence primarily during the earthquake of 1762.

-Geologically, the region is complex having diverse sacrificial geomorphology; high topography of Plio-Miocene age.
-Available limestone deposits in different parts of the region suggest that the whole area was under the ocean in the Oligo-Miocene.
-In the last 150 years three major earthquakes hit the city, at a magnitude of at least 7.5 on the Richter Scale, the last one took place in 1918, although many people are unaware that Sylhet lies on an earthquake prone zone.
+Geologically, the region is complex, having diverse sacrificial geomorphology; high topography of Plio-Miocene age.
+Limestone deposits in different parts of the region suggest that the whole area was under the ocean in the Oligo-Miocene.
+In the last 150 years. three major earthquakes hit the city at a magnitude of at least 7.5 on the Richter Scale, the last one took place in 1918, although many people are unaware that Sylhet lies on an earthquake prone zone.

 Shah Arefin Tila is a boulder-rich hill located in Companiganj Upazila of Sylhet District, Bangladesh.
 It forms part of Sylhet's renowned 'white stone' zone and has both touristic and geological value.
-Stone extraction here was officially banned in 2016 due to environmental concerns.
+Stone extraction at the hill was officially banned in 2016 due to environmental concerns.
 Later, in 2025, the Interim Government of Muhammad Yunus suspended leases of 17 quarries nationwide, including Shah Arefin Tila.